openharmony/docs/en/application-dev/reference/apis/js-apis-ability-context.md

   );
   ```

-## startAbilityForResult
+## AbilityContext.startAbilityForResult

 startAbilityForResult(want: Want, options: StartOptions, callback: AsyncCallback&lt;AbilityResult&gt;): void;

 Starts an ability.
-This method uses a callback to return the execution result when the ability is terminated.
+This API uses a callback to return the execution result when the ability is terminated.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.Core
+**System capability**: SystemCapability.Ability.AbilityRuntime.Core

-- Parameters
+**Parameters**

   | Name| Type| Mandatory| Description|
   | -------- | -------- | -------- | -------- |
   | want |[Want](js-apis-featureAbility.md#Want)| Yes| Information about the **Want** used for starting an ability.|